Nicelab/wp-hackerspace/readme.txt

 == Description ==
-The plugin a Projects custom post type useful for Hackerspaces.
-This custom post type is available to the new \"hacker\" user role.
+The plugin add a Projects custom post type useful for Hackerspaces.
+This custom post type is available to the new "hacker" user role.
 The plugin also implement the Space Api to display informations about the Hackerspace.
 The open/close information is derived from the Opening Hours plugin.

 Main limitations: no membership support, no events support.